-You do not need to bring a database online if it has been loaded with norecovery, since the load automatically brings the database online without running the recovery undo pass.
+You do not need to bring a database online if it has been baded with norecovery, since the load automatically brings the database online without running the recovery undo pass.

-Only a System Administrator, Database Owner, or user with the Operator role can execute online database.
+Permissions Only a system administrator, database owner, or user with the Operator role can execute online database.

-Event Audit option Command or access audited Information in extrainfo

-83 security online database Roles - Current active roles

-• Keywords or options - NULL

-• Previous value - NULL

-• Current value - NULL

-• Other information - NULL

-• Proxy information - Original login name, if set proxy in effect

-See also nmands dump database saction e, dump transaction, load database, load

-Syst tem procedures sp_he lpdb

-open
+Event Audit option Command or access audited Information in extrainfo 83 security online database • Roles - current active roles • Keywords or options - NULL • Previous value - NULL • Current value - NULL • Other information - NULL • Proxy information - original login name, if set proxy is in effect See also) Commands transaction dump database, dump transaction, load database, load open